Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/api_intro/api_configure.md

 ---
 title: "REST API server configuration"
 linkTitle: "REST API server configuration"
 weight: 300
----Before you can start using REST API operations with {{< TransferCFT/suitevariablesTransferCFTName  >}}, you need to set a few parameters in the {{< TransferCFT/suitevariablesTransferCFTName  >}} configuration.
+--- Before you can start using REST API operations with {{< TransferCFT/suitevariablesTransferCFTName  >}}, you need to set a few parameters in the {{< TransferCFT/suitevariablesTransferCFTName  >}} configuration.

 ## Before you start